Nasal vowel: Origin

 Rodney Sampson described a three-stage historical account, explaining the origin of nasal vowels in modern French.
-The notation of Terry and Webb will be used below, where V, N, and Ṽ (with a tilde above) represent oral vowel, nasal consonant, and nasal vowel, respectively.
+The notation of Terry and Webb is used below, where V, N, and Ṽ (with a tilde above) represent oral vowel, nasal consonant, and nasal vowel, respectively.

-In the Old French period, vowels become nasalized under the regressive assimilation, as VN > ṼN.
+In the Old French period, vowels became nasalized under the regressive assimilation, as VN > ṼN.
 In the Middle French period, the realization of the nasal consonant became variable, as VN > Ṽ(N).
 As the language evolves into its modern form, the consonant is no longer realized, as ṼN > Ṽ.

 Orthography

 Languages written with Latin script may indicate nasal vowels by a trailing silent n or m, as is the case in French, Portuguese, Lombard (central classic orthography), Bamana, Breton, and Yoruba.